davyker/six-card-triple-flop-odds/README.md

 - On each board, players make their best 5-card hand using exactly 2 of their cards + 3 (the two from their hand can differ between boards)
 - Winner on each board gets 1 point (ties split the point), player with most points scoops the pot (ties for the most points split the pot)

+This variant is less amenable to brute-force exhaustive board completions, owing to increased complexity of determining who wins the pot, and the much larger number of cards being dealt, creating combinatorial explosion.
+For example, with two players evaluated preflop, there are (40 choose 5) * (35 choose 5) * (30 choose 5) / (3!) possilbe sets of 3 boards, which is around 5.1e15.
+The equivalent figure for Texas Hold'em is 48 choose 5 = 1.7e6

 This variant is popular in some cardrooms in London.

 This is a refactored edition of some code I wrote first wrote in 2019, in Pascal, then in Octave/MATLAB, then in Python, then finally refactored and improved.